 How to Get There

 The Hunter Valley is about a 2 ½ hour drive from Sydney.
-If you don’t have time to stay overnight there are quite a few day tour options from Sydney.
+If you don’t have time to stay overnight there are quite a few fantastic tour options from Sydney.
+You can try the classic full day wine tour, or perhaps combine your wine with some local wildlife or combine you wine with both a cheese and a chocolate tasting!Let someone else do the driving - Book your Hunter Valley Tour from Sydney Now

 For more wine check out my post on The Mornington Peninsula in Victoria